fallax/richest/README.md

 - what's the bounds of the area in the virtual document?
 - what's the matrix transform I need to use when drawing to shift coordinates from the virtual space to the buffer?

+## GL text rendering

+http://delphic.me.uk/webgltext.html gives example code for rendering text in WebGL

+https://developer.mozilla.org/en-US/docs/Web/WebGL/Using_textures_in_WebGL explains how to use a DOM element's 2d data as texture in webgl